 This nature show is a game-changer.
 Watch it and make everyone you know watch it.
 I saw an early version and it left everyone speechless in awe.
-Chasing Ice will next air on the National Geographic Channel, Friday, April 26, 4 PM ET (check local listings or find it on Amazon).
+Check local listings or find it on Amazon).
 And yes, your denialist uncle will find any excuse to avoid watching, because he will know in advance where this goes, where it has to go, where undeniable, bald-faced video footage takes anyone who has the basic curiosity and honesty to watch.

 Oh… you have never seen anything till you've watched a chunk of glacier the SIZE OF MANHATTAN break off of Greenland and go belly up in a spectacular roar.
 Watch it 95% just to know there are still adventurers in the world who can bring home to us tales of wonder, worthy of Amundsen.